TeknikUglen/yoroi/README.md

 - Footer is set automatically from the site title and current year.
 - Setting `yearStart` in the `hugo.toml` file causes a from year to appear in the footer.
 - Social icons are set in a data file and shown just above the footer.
 Icons are from the free collection of font-awesome.
 - The category of a post also defines the blog post image.
-It defaults to a default image if no category image can be found. (case sensitive)
+It uses a default image if no category image can be found. (case sensitive)
 - The description field can be used to set the description meta tag of a page.
 - The front matter description setting can be used to set an individual description for each post.
 - The cards on the front page and posts page are made clickable using javascript to link to individual posts.
 It falls back on having normal links if javascript is disabled.
+- Links to external sites are located in the right column in the footer.
+The links are set in a data file.
+- External links are marked with 🔗 in both the footer and the post content and will open in new tab/window.
+- Admonitions can be added using html tags `note`, `warning`, `error`, `success`.
+Please note the settings need to allow unsafe content.
+See settings section.

 ## Screenshots